api-haus/voxelMeshFramework/docs/grid_fixed_size_implementation_plan.md

 - Surface Nets implementation operates on 32×32×32 voxel volumes with a 1-voxel apron, yielding an effective 30×30×30 interior.
 Positioning chunks at 30-voxel increments prevents cracks across chunk borders (see `apron.md`).
 - We will add a non-resizable, transformable grid.
 Chunks are parented to the grid root entity so `TransformSystemGroup` maintains `LocalToWorld` automatically.
 - Background processing: no sync points; jobs are chained with deferred job arrays and structural changes are recorded via ECBs (never from inside jobs).
 Jobs are only scheduled from the managing thread.
+  - Per‑mesh job fencing is provided by `VoxelJobFenceRegistry` managed by `VoxelJobFenceRegistrySystem`; all writers/readers must chain to and update the entity’s fence.

 ### Manual Check
 - Packages: Entities 1.3.14, Collections 2.5.7, Burst 1.8.24, Mathematics 1.3.2